 In addition, we or our licensors or strategic partners may find it necessary to pursue claims or to initiate lawsuits to protect or enforce our patent or other intellectual property rights.
 If we or our licensors or strategic partners were to initiate legal proceedings against a third-party to enforce a patent covering one of our drug candidates or our developed technology, the defendant could counterclaim that such patent is invalid or unenforceable.
 In patent litigation in the U.S., defendant counterclaims alleging invalidity or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, claiming patent-ineligible subject matter, lack of novelty, indefiniteness, lack of written description, non-enablement, anticipation or obviousness.
-Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
+Grounds for an unenforceability assertion could be an alleged in that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
 The outcome of such invalidity and unenforceability claims is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art of which we or our licensors or strategic partners and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we could lose at least part, and perhaps all, of the patent protection for one or more of our drug candidates.
 The narrowing or loss of our owned and licensed patent claims could limit our ability to stop others from using or commercializing similar or identical technologies and products.
 All of these events could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Patent and other intellectual property rights also will not protect our drug candidates and technologies if competitors or third parties design around such drug candidates and techno
+Patent and other intellectual property rights also will not protect our drug candidates and technologies without legally infringing, misappropriating or violating our patent or other

 The cost to us in defending or initiating any litigation or other proceedings relating to our patent or other intellectual property rights, even if resolved in our favor, could be substantial, and any litigation or other proceedings would divert our management's attention and distract our personnel from their normal responsibilities.
 Such litigation or proceedings could materially increase our operating losses and reduce the resources available for development activities or any future sales, marketing or distribution activities.
 We may not have sufficient financial or other resources to conduct such litigation or proceedings adequately.
 Some of our competitors may be able to more effectively sustain the costs of complex patent litigation because they have substantially greater resources.
 Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could delay our research and development efforts and materially limit our ability to continue our operations.
-Furthermore, because of the substantial amount of discovery required in connection with certain such proceedings, there is a risk that some of our confidential information could be compromised by disclosure.
-In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments and if securities analysts or investors perceive these results to be negative, such announcements could have a material adverse effect on the price of our common stock.
+Furthermore, because of the substantial amount of discovery required in connection with certain such proceedings, motions or other interim proceedings or developments and if securities analysts or investors perceive these results to be negative, such announcements could have a material adverse effect on the price of our common stock.